 Need more information?

 Safe Food Australia is a guide to the food safety standards in Chapter 3 of the Food Standards Code.
-Animals are covered under Standard 3.2.2 clause 24 and in Appendix 7.
+Cleaning and sanitising are covered under Standard 3.2.2 clauses 19-21 and Appendix 6.

 Copies of the guide are available at on our website or by emailing firstname.lastname@example.org.